 What is CWD?

 Chronic Wasting Disease (CWD) is a naturally occurring disease of the brain and nervous system in deer, elk, and moose.
-CWD belongs to the family of transmissible spongiform encephalopathies (TSE) that attacks the brain of deer and elk, producing small lesions on the brain that eventually result in death.
+CWD attacks the brain of these animals producing small lesions that eventually result in death.
 The body condition of animals that contract CWD tends to deteriorate before death.
-There currently is no treatment for deer that contract CWD and it is invariably fatal to the animal.
+Currently there is no treatment for deer that contract CWD and is invariably fatal to the animal.
 No cases of human infection have been associated with CWD.
-Since 2002, the Division has collected 6,549 CWD samples from deer harvested in Delaware and none have been positive for the disease (results from the samples collected during the 2014/15) season were still pending at the time this publication was printed).
+Since 2002, the Division has collected over 7,000 CWD samples from deer harvested in Delaware and none have been positive for the disease (results from the samples collected during the 2015/16) season were still pending at the time this publication was printed).

-It shall be unlawful to import or possess any carcass or parts of a carcass of any member of the family Cervidae (deer, elk or moose) originating from an entire state or Canadian province or portion thereof, as described by the Delaware Division of Fish & Wildlife in which Chronic Wasting Disease has been found in free-ranging or captive deer.
+It is unlawful to import or possess any carcass or parts of a carcass of any member of the family Cervidae (deer, elk or moose) originating from an entire state or Canadian province or portion thereof, as described by the Delaware Division of Fish & Wildlife in which CWD has been found in free-ranging or captive deer.
 Notwithstanding the foregoing, the following parts may be imported into the state:

-The states locally that have found CWD which Delaware hunters are most likely to travel to are: Maryland, Pennsylvania, Virginia, and West Virginia.
-From these states, hunters are restricted from bringing entire deer carcasses and may only bring the above mentioned parts from the locations listed below.
+Regionally, the states of Maryland, Pennsylvania, Virginia, and West Virginia have confirmed the presence of CWD.
+From these states, hunters are restricted from bringing entire deer carcasses and may only bring the above mentioned parts from the counties in which CWD has been found.
 If hunters are hunting in portions of these states outside of those areas, they are not restricted from bringing their harvest back to Delaware.

-For a complete list of restricted areas within other states please visit the website above or contact the Division.
+For a complete list of restricted areas within other states please visit the websites above or contact the Division at (302) 735-3600.

-Any person who imports into Delaware any deer carcass or parts of a deer carcass (e.g. antlers, meat, hide, etc…) that was tested for CWD by a state other than Delaware and is notified that the animal has tested positive for CWD must report the test results to the department within 72 hours of receiving the notification by calling (302) 735-3600.
-In order to facilitate the proper disposal of any infected material, the department may take into possession any imported carcass or carcass part of an animal if the animal has tested positive for Chronic Wasting Disease.
+Any person who imports into Delaware any deer carcass or parts of a deer carcass (e.g. antlers, meat, hide, etc.) that was tested for CWD by another state and is notified that the animal has tested positive for CWD must report the test results to the Division within 72 hours of receiving the notification by calling the Division at (302) 735-3600.

 Regulations in red are new this year.